Skip to content

 • Name — space-separated terms; a card matches when every term appears somewhere in its name, case- and accent-insensitively (jotun matches Jötun Grunt; the same matching the CLI session filter uses)

-• Sets — a tag input filtering by set code; type a code (space or comma finishes the tag) or pick from the autocomplete list of codes present in the list
+• Sets — a tag input filtering by set code; type a code (space or comma finishes the tag) or pick from the autocomplete list of codes present in the list.
+Include (the default) keeps the selected sets; Exclude drops them

 • Mana Value — a comparison (=, <, , >, ) against a non-negative value (0 is valid)

-Filters combine, and Clear all filters resets everything.
+Filters combine, and the Clear action at the top of the panel resets everything.
 On deck pages the commander section is never filtered.

 Each card displays + and buttons to add or remove copies.
 Reducing a card’s quantity to zero removes it entirely.